eduwallet/oauth2-server/README.md

 Both the device code flow and authorization code flow use a unified, modern login/authorization page.
 This page adapts to the flow and provides a seamless user experience for browser and device flows.

 See `templates/unified_auth.html` for the implementation.

-### Interactive Demo Page & Test Users

-The `/demo` endpoint provides an interactive PKCE demo for browser and cURL flows.
-It includes:
-- Example test users for quick login
-- Step-by-step flow visualization
-- Claims display and callback integration

-See `templates/demo.html` for details.

 ### Claims Display & Callback